WRafell/2020-CS492-YooFi/README.md

             ```

         - **[p5.js](https://p5js.org/):** p5.js is a JavaScript library that has a full set of drawing functionality.
 We use *p5js* to draw the skeleton of the user and the reference's image that PoseNet detect.
-    2. Our webpage was built on [PUG](https://pugjs.org/api/getting-started.html), a template engine implemented with JavaScript for Node.js and browsers.# Report
+    2. Our webpage was built on [PUG](https://pugjs.org/api/getting-started.html), a template engine implemented with JavaScript for Node.js and browsers.